jaycain221/Cyber-Proj/Deliverables/1-Vision.md

 | Jose Tovar     | Developer   |
 ---

-## Project Objectives
+## Script Objectives

-The main objectives of this project are:
+The main objectives of the script are:

 **Keylogging:** Implement a keylogging functionality that captures various keyboard events, including standard keys like letters and special keys like 'space', 'enter', and 'backspace.'